figment-networks/datahub-learn/network-documentation/avalanche/tutorials/create-mint-transfer-nft.md

 ![](https://github.com/Devilla/datahub-learn/blob/master/.gitbook/assets/access-wallet.png)

 In your avalanche wallet window, you will see-
-1. Balance
+* Balance
-2. Assets
+* Assets
-3. Wallet Address
+* Wallet Address
-4. Transaction & Transaction History
+* Transaction & Transaction History

 ![](https://github.com/Devilla/datahub-learn/blob/master/.gitbook/assets/avalanche-wallet.png)
-On the right sidebar, you will have other options too, like
+On the left sidebar, you will have other options too, like
-1. Send
+* Send
-2. Earn
+* Earn
-3. Cross-chain
+* Cross-chain
-5. Studio
+* Studio
-6. Activity
+* Activity
-7. Manage keys
+* Manage keys
-8. Advanced
+* Advanced

 ### Mint NFTs

 Before Minting, Go to the Studio tab as shown below- you will see a heading " Collectibles", in which two sections are provided
-1. New family
+* New family
-2. Mint collectibles
+* Mint collectibles

 ![](https://github.com/Devilla/datahub-learn/blob/master/.gitbook/assets/avalanche-studio.PNG)